LelsersLasers/Notes/English/Gilgamesh/Reading Questions.md

 ## 6 - The return

 22. What test does Utnapishtim propose to Gilgamesh to see if he is ready?
-*prevail against sleep for 6 days and 7 nights*
+*Prevail against sleep for 6 days and 7 nights*
 23. How does Utnapishtim measure the days that Gilgamesh sleeps?
 *Makes one loaf of bread a day and mark the wall*
 24. What secret of the gods does Utnapishtim reveal to Gilgamesh as he is leaving?